devopsplan2026/hello-end-to-end/Read.md

 6. Push the docker image to the dockerhub
 --------------------------------

-create a dockerhub acount if you already have that's fine
-- How to create a dockerhub acount
+Create a DockerHub account.
+If you already have one, that's fine.
+How to create a DockerHub account.
-> Go to https://hub.docker.com/ and sign up for an account
+Access https://hub.docker.com/ and create an account.
-> After the creating account go to terminal and run "docker login" command and link and otp is showing copy the otp and click on link and paste otp and login successfully
+After creating an account, go to the terminal and run the 'docker login' command.
+The link and OTP will be displayed.
+Copy the OTP and click on the link.
+Paste the OTP and log in successfully.

-> docker tag hello:latest <your-dockerhub-username>/hello:latest
+> docker tag hello:latest /hello:latest
-> docker push <your-dockerhub-username>/hello:latest
+> docker push /hello:latest

 7. Create a jenkins file
 ------------------------